loveorigami/yii2-plugins-system/docs/create_plugin.md

 ### 2. In this folder create:
 * `README.md` with usage instruction for this plugin
-* New named as folder class `Test`, with information about plugin
+* New class `TestPlugin`, with information about plugin

 ```php